AlcoholRehabHelp Logo

 Hangovers are common, even among people who don't have alcohol misuse problems.
 However, if you experience frequent hangovers, it could be a sign that an addiction is forming.

-According to The DSM-5, common symptoms of alcoholism or alcohol use disorder include:
+According to The DSM-5, common symptoms of alcoholism or AUD include:

 • Drinking more or for longer than was intended